btoone/homebin/README.md

     ./vcprompt-install    # requires mercurial

-Note: The environment variable $PYTHONPATH now assumes Snow Leopard.
-If you are running this on Leopard you'll need to change that variable.
+Note: The environment variable $PYTHONPATH needs to be set before running the installer.

 # TODO #